 - Expert witnesses, such as vocational experts.

-4. How is life expectancy calculated in a California injury case?
+4. How is life expectancy calculated?

 Life expectancy is an issue for a jury to decide.1 It is usually based on the plaintiff’s life expectancy as it existed just before the incident or accident.2 That way the plaintiff is not punished for any diminished life expectancy resulting from the defendant’s wrongful act.